Mathias-Boulanger/SMRTlinkSingularity/README.md

 # SMRT link Singularity image definition

 Definition file for the creation of a singularity image containing SMRTlink v11.0.0.146107.
-The image created is large (> 4Go).
-Make sure you have enough storage when creating the image.
+The created image is large (> 4Go).
+Make sure you have enough storage space when creating the image.

 How to proceed: